How Much Is The Fine Payment for a Georgia Super Speeder Ticket?

-Contact our Georgia Traffic Lawyers by calling 404-933-1153, NOW for more information on the Super Speeder and how you can avoid getting that designation and the fine.
-Concerned about extra points on your driving record, paying that fine for your super speeder ticket or potentially losing your license due to non payment?
-The Fortas Law Group provides a free GA Super Speeder ticket consult if you’ve received a Super Speeder ticket in any county or city in Georgia.
+Contact our Georgia Traffic Lawyers by calling 404-315-9936, NOW for more information on the Super Speeder Law.
+We could help you avoid getting that designation on your driving record and prevent the fine.
+Concerned about extra points on your driving record, paying that fine for your super speeder ticket or potentially losing your license due to nonpayment?
+Georgia traffic lawyers provides a free GA Super Speeder ticket consult if you’ve received a Super Speeder ticket in any county or city in Georgia.
 Or complete the contact form and our GA speeding ticket law firm will get back to you.

-If you are driving in GA, and caught and convicted of speeding at 75 MPH on a two lane road, or speeding at 85 MPH or higher on any roads in Georgia, you become a Super Speeder and will be fined according to the GA Super Speeder law.
-Thus, this law applies statewide to all those driving in and passing through Georgia and a $200 state fee will be imposed any time a motorist is convicted of a Super Speeder offense.
+If you are driving in GA, and caught and convicted of speeding at 75 MPH or higher on a two-lane road, or speeding at 85 MPH or higher on any roads in Georgia, you become a Super Speeder and will be fined according to the GA Super Speeder law.
+Thus, this law applies statewide to all those driving in and passing through Georgia, and a $200 state fee will be imposed any time a motorist is convicted of a Super Speeder offense.

 Is the Super Speeder fine all that I will pay for my speeding ticket in Georgia?